rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 Sam eyes travelled around the room, with the exception of the gate and the scary alley behind them, there was nothing else - *"Not really, no."*

 Hannah's eyes got drawn to a book titled ‘What to do if you are left behind’, she wished she could read the contents of the book.
 Her hand hovered a second or two above it, she decided to continue looking around, eventually setting her analytical mind on the lantern the Wise was holding.
-It had engraved in between the gems the words:
+She read the message hidden between the gems: